dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.52/_index.md

 If a code has a tag after it, which identifies an Elixhauser code, hovering over the tag will now give the Elixhauser definition previously it only displayed the abbreviations it now displays the friendly name as well.
-This can be seen across all appropriate viewers in an accounts Navigation Pane.
+This can be seen across all appropriate viewers in an accounts Navigation Tree.

 ## CACTWO-5681 (Enhancement)